Decorate your modern home with vintage-inspired design

 I personally have learned the importance of creating an environment that uplifts you and inspires you.
 I am a veteran of the Canadian Armed Forces, and I was hurt during my service as an Air Force Intelligence Officer.
 The loss of my career due to the injury (neck and shoulder), plus learning how to cope with ongoing chronic pain, forced me to start over again in a completely new way.
 Stitching not only became “therapy” as a means to cope, but also the finished product was a reminder that I did that.
 My desire with Peacock & Fig is to help inspire people to create and surround themselves with beauty.
 It is an integral part of our lives, particularly since the pandemic when so many people had to work from home in less-than-ideal situations.
 Our environment shapes our day, our ability to focus, and our capacity to handle whatever life throws at us.
 I feel very honoured to be an artist, to be able to uplift and bring fun and joy to people through my designs.
 Beauty gives us hope, and with hope we can do anything.

-Here are a few photos of my journey - without the creativity I have developed over decades of creating craft and art, there's zero chance I'd be as "adaptable" as I am now to my new life.
+Below are a few photos of my time in the military.
 If you’d like to find out more about my story as a military member, you can see me as one of the featured riders in “Warrior Rising,” a documentary that was made about the Wounded Warriors Canada Battlefield Bike Ride in June 2015.
-Spoiler alert - in the documentary you'll see my wonderful service dog Coco's ears flying in the wind on the back of my recumbent trike like Batdog. 🙂
+I was the only rider with physical challenges, and using a recumbent trike (and riding with my service dog Coco), the trip was 600km from Vimy Ridge, France to Nijmegen, the Netherlands over six days.